tom-barbereau/www.tom-barbereau.eu/_pages/about.md

 Regularly, I talk at academic conference, lecture students, or speak at professional events.
 As per occasion, I address the different audiences at different levels of complexity.
 You can check out a list of them [here](/talks/).

 Finally, in the style of [Jathan Sadowski](https://www.jathansadowski.com/), I too wrote up a personal statement on how I think about the politics and power of technology.
 Like for Jathan, I believe it of value given that as social scientist I am frequently asked why I study technology in the first place and, more provocatively, what my contribution might even be as a \`non-technical' guy.
-You can read this statement on my blog.
+You can read this statement, along with other thoughts of mine, [here](/tags/thoughts/).

 ### Personal interests

+Over the years I had the opportuntity to write for press and contribute to printed magazines.

+_In press_

+**Barbereau, T.** (2020).
+"Interview With Jocks And Nerds: Gary Lichtenstein". _Jocks & Nerds_. url: [www.gleditions.com/post/interview-with-jocks-and-nerds-gary-lichtenstein](http://www.gleditions.com/post/interview-with-jocks-and-nerds-gary-lichtenstein).

+Fridgen, G. & **Barbereau, T.** (2022).
+"DeFi Governance Tokens und die Bildung von Oligarchien". _BTC Echo_. url: [www.btc-echo.de/news/defi-governance-token-und-die-bildung-von-oligarchien-151322/](http://www.btc-echo.de/news/defi-governance-token-und-die-bildung-von-oligarchien-151322/)

+_In print_

+Slanted Magazine (2019). "#34 — Europe".
+ISSN 1867-6510. url: [slanted.de/slanted-34-europe/](http://slanted.de/slanted-34-europe/).

+Slanted Magazine (2020). "#36 - COEXIST".
+ISSN 1867-6510. url: [slanted.de/slanted-36-coexist/](http://slanted.de/slanted-36-coexist/).

+Slanted Magazine (2021). "#37 - AI".
+ISSN 1867-6510. url: [slanted.de/slanted-37-ai/](http://slanted.de/slanted-37-ai/).